fgladwin/rocJPEG/README.md

 rocJPEG is a high performance JPEG decode SDK for AMD GPUs.
 Using the rocJPEG API, you can access the JPEG decoding features available on your GPU.

+>[!Note]
+>The published documentation is available at [rocJPEG](https://rocm.docs.amd.com/projects/rocJPEG/en/latest/) in an organized, easy-to-read format, with search and a table of contents.
+The documentation source files reside in the `docs` folder of this repository.
+As with all ROCm projects, the documentation is open source.
+For more information on contributing to the documentation, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html)

 ## Supported JPEG chroma subsampling

 * YUV 4:4:4